Agent credentials

 For Claude Code, Codex, and Grok Build agents, we additionally support individual users connecting their Claude, ChatGPT, and SuperGrok premium plans instead of using API keys.
 This can be done either in Workspace settings, Project settings, or Account settings.

 How do I track usage?
-If an implementation uses an API key, the implementation card's Cost value estimates the API spend for that run.
-If it uses a connected Claude or ChatGPT plan, use the 5-hour and 7-day usage stats shown next to the agent name instead.
+If an implementation uses an API key or workspace credits, the implementation card's Cost value estimates the API spend for that run.
+You can track remaining credits under Workspace Settings → Billing.
+If an implementation uses a connected Claude or ChatGPT plan, use the 5-hour and 7-day usage stats shown next to the agent name instead.
 The card's Cost value may still appear, but it is an API-price estimate based on the agent's reported token usage, not a measure of charges or credits consumed on your plan.

 How are Gemini API keys used?
-Gemini API keys configured in Workspace or Project Settings are used only for Superconductor-provided skills, such as Video Understanding and Image Generation.
-To run coding agents and/or benchmarks with Gemini models, use OpenCode.
+Gemini API keys configured in Workspace or Project Settings are used only for Gemini-powered Superconductor skills, such as Video Understanding and Image Generation.
+To run coding agents and/or benchmarks with Gemini models, use OpenCode, Factory Droid, or Cursor.

 Deciding which credentials to use

 If an implementation agent is launched through an integration (e.g. by an external PR, Slack, Email triage, or the Meeting assistant), Superconductor can use the associated user's connected plan when one is available for the selected agent.
-Otherwise, we use API keys, following precedence: Project key first, then Workspace key.
+Otherwise, we use Project API keys, Workspace API keys, and then workspace credits when they are available for the selected agent.

 If the agent is launched manually by a user, we follow this precedence order: